C# - Stack Overflow Error in Recursion: Causes, Fixes, and Best Practices

-In this example, we'll create a recursive function to calculate the factorial of a number.
-However, we'll intentionally omit the base case to trigger a stack overflow error.
+Let’s look at an example of a recursive function that calculates the factorial of a number.
+We’ll intentionally omit the base case to demonstrate how a stack overflow error occurs.

 Source Code